symfony/symfony-docs/components/event_dispatcher.rst

 Take an example from :doc:`the HttpKernel component </components/http_kernel>`.
-Once a ``Response`` object has been created, it may be useful to allow other elements in the system to modify it (e.g. add some cache headers) before it's actually used.
+Once a ``Response`` object has been created, it may be useful to allow other elements in the system to modify it (e.g. add some cache headers) before (it is actually used.
 To make this possible, the Symfony kernel throws an event - ``kernel.response``.
 Here's how it works:

 * A *listener* (PHP object) tells a central *dispatcher* object that it